AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/mlscenario.md

-# Explore machine learning scenarios
+# Lab -1a Explore machine learning scenarios

+**Please be aware that no Lab VM is provided for this exercise.
+You will need to complete the lab on your personal computer.**

 In this exercise you will explore applications that use machine learning to predict unknown values.